vedran-kolka-syntio/risingwave-docs/docs/tutorials/fast-twitter-events-processing.md

 To do so, start by extracting all the hashtags used within a tweet by using the `regexp_matches` function.
 For instance, if given the following tweet:

 >Struggling with the high cost of scaling?
-Fret not! [#RisingWave](https://twitter.com/hashtag/RisingWave?src=hashtag_click) cares about performance and cost-efficiency.
+Fret not. [#RisingWave](https://twitter.com/hashtag/RisingWave?src=hashtag_click) cares about performance and cost-efficiency.
 We use a tiered architecture that fully utilizes the [#cloud](https://twitter.com/hashtag/cloud?src=hashtag_click) resources to give the users fine-grained control over cost and performance.

 The `regexp_matches` function will find all the text in the tweet that matches the RegEx pattern `#\w+`.
 This extracts all the hashtags from the tweet and stores them in an array.